Anesthetic IV INFUSION

 N-methyl-D-aspartate (NMDA) receptors in the brain, not opiate receptor sites.

-Subjects with refractory migraines who were given Ketamine infusion therapy reported a significant decrease in
+Subjects with refractory migraines who were given infusion therapy reported a significant decrease in

-pain on the VAS scale and the Ketamine therapy has placed some patients migraines into remission.
+pain on the VAS scale and the infusion therapy has placed some patient's migraines into remission.
 This yields promising outcomes for patients who have failed other migraine treatments.

-Please refer to our FAQ Page for more information on Ketamine Infusions HERE.
+Please refer to our FAQ Page for more information on IV Infusions HERE.

-It is important to note that researchers are still exploring all of the ways that Ketamine infusions still impact the brain and mood and are working hard to understand why it's effects can happen so rapidly & effectively.
+It is important to note that researchers are still exploring all of the ways that anesthetic infusions still impact the brain and mood and are working hard to understand why its effects can happen so rapidly & effectively.